Bruce Arnold Traditional Bio

 His performance and recording activities include work with a wide array of styles.
 He has played with such diverse musicians as Stuart Hamm, Peter Erskine, Joe Pass, Joe Lovano, Lennie Pickett, Randy Brecker, Stanley Clarke, the Boston Symphony Orchestra and the Absolute Ensemble under the baton of Kristjan Järvi.

 Bruce Arnold’s recording credits include over thirty five CDs and DVDs (on Muse-eek Records, MelBay Recordings, Truefire and other labels), ranging from the standard jazz repertoire to free improvisation to the reinterpretations of classical music with the ensemble Spooky Actions.
 His compositions are published by Muse Eek Publishing, and MelBay Productions.

 Mr. Arnold’s theoretical works have explored the use of Pitch Class Set Theory within a improvisational setting.
 He is also written more than 300 music instruction books covering Guitar Pedagogy, Ear Training, Music Theory and Time Studies.
-Bruce currently teaches at Princeton University and has taught at New England Conservatory of Music, Dartmouth College, Berklee College of Music, New School University, and City College of New York and NYU.
+Bruce has taught at New England Conservatory of Music, Dartmouth College, Berklee College of Music, New School University, City College of New York, NYU and Princeton University.

 A more in-depth story of Bruce Arnold can be found here This link is to an article by Bill Milkowsk which includes historic information, EPK, Barnes and Noble interview and photos.
 It also includes links to some of his most recent recordings and a Music Education Genealogy Chart showing an interesting history of his music education